TrevorBedsaul/CodeSamples/README.md

 # CodeSamples
-Code Samples from projects I've worked on
+Code Samples from projects I've worked on both in and out of the classroom.